Teradata IPE – Incremental Planning And Execution

 Teradata IPE

-Traditionally, Teradata creates execution plans based on the information available at query optimization time.
-The information mainly used are statistics and cost factors, such as the type of used storage devices, CPU models, available main memory, etc.
+Teradata traditionally generates execution plans using information available during query optimization.
+This information includes statistics and cost factors, such as storage devices, CPU models, and available memory.

-The optimizer creates several execution plans and chooses the one with the most negligible costs.
+The optimizer generates multiple execution plans and selects the one with the lowest cost.

 IPE – Splitting the Execution Plan into Fragments

-Here is an example of an uncorrelated scalar subquery (i.e., a subquery that returns only one row and is not joined to another table):
+This is an example of an uncorrelated scalar subquery, which returns a single row and is not joined to another table:

 TheTable t01 INNER JOIN TheTable2 t02 ON t01.Key = t02.Key